blacknon/lssh/README.md

 ## Description

 command to read a prepared list in advance and connect ssh/scp the selected host.
-List file is set in yaml format.When selecting a host, you can filter by keywords.
+List file is set in yaml format.
+When selecting a host, you can filter by keywords.
 Can execute commands concurrently to multiple hosts.
 Supported multiple ssh proxy, and supported http/socks5 proxy.

+## Features

+* List selection type ssh client.
+* Pure Go.
+* Commands can be executed by ssh connection in parallel.
+* Supported multiple proxy.
+* Can use bashrc of local machine at ssh connection destination.
+*

 ## Demo